TommyPetersen/Learner/README.md

 # Learner
 For a machine learner.

 The datasets can be downloaded from "http://yann.lecun.com/exdb/mnist/".
-Replace the file names in the cs file "MNISTLearner.cs".
+Replace the file names in the file "MNISTLearner.cs".